exercism/haskell/README.md

 The site contains a [list of missing exercises](http://exercism.io/languages/haskell/todo).
 You may implement any of these exercises for the Haskell track.
 Feel free to refer to the [documentation on porting an exercise](https://github.com/exercism/docs/blob/master/you-can-help/implement-an-exercise-from-specification.md).
-Of course you can also add a totally new exercise, but it might be a good idea to first discuss it in one of [our forums](#asking-for-help).
+Of course you can also add a totally new exercise, but it might be a good idea to [first discuss the idea](https://github.com/exercism/haskell/issues/new).

 #### Updating an exercise test suite
 Updating a test suite of an existing exercise is special because it usually affects all languages.